adambraimbridge/relations-api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/relations-api/badge.svg)](https://coveralls.io/github/Financial-Times/relations-api)
 # relations-api

-Relations Api is an internally used API for retrieving curated relations for a given content.
+Relations Api is an internally used API for retrieving content collection content, that is content of curated relations or contains relations for a given content.

 ## Usage
 ### Install